GuillevicMyriam/inventory_uncertainty/README.md

 #### Input uncertainty data

-he input uncertainties must be given at the same aggregation level as for the emissions.
+The input uncertainties must be given at the same aggregation level as for the emissions.
+For each source category, the following information must be provided for activity data and emission factor or, if unknown, for emissions:
+- distribution type: normal, gamma, triangular, uniform;
+- for normal and gamma distributions: standard deviation with a coverage factor of 2;
+- for the triangular distribution: lower edge and upper edge expressed in percentage of the mean (not the values at 2.5% and 97.5% of the distribution);
+- for the other distributions: lower end and upper end uncertainties at 2.5% and 97.5% of the distribution, expressed in percentage of the mean.
+- the information if values are correlated between the base year and the reporting year.

+#### Input nomenclature data
+These data should be already valid for any simulation and cover:
+- nomenclature definition for process names, compound names, resource names;
+- for each attribute (process, compound, resource), an aggregation tree.

 ### Output data